Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The 3rd mate, who had been pulled under by the suction, was in the water for an hour before getting onto a raft with the help of Ordinary Seaman Jonassen who was already on the raft.
 The chief engineer was also pulled under, and when he came to the surface he heard the captain crying out from pain, floating alongside a chart house top.
 The chief engineer swam over to him and helped him get onto it, but the chart house top could not hold them both so the chief engineer managed to get on a raft, exhausted and bleeding from his mouth.
 When he was found by a British corvette he was so exhausted he was barely able to move, so they had to come down to him and carry him up.
 The 3rd engineer was asleep when the torpedo hit and like the others he had to jump overboard, then was able to get on a raft with Steward Bordvik and Stoker Jensen.

-The attacks kept coming, keeping the escorts too busy to come to the aid of the survivors, and the 6 on the rafts from Varangberg were not picked up until early the next morning.
+The attacks kept coming, keeping the escorts too busy to come to the aid of the survivors, and the 6 on the rafts from Varangberg were not picked up until early the next morning (by HMS Jasmine).
 The ordinary seaman was admitted to a hospital on arrival Milford Haven.

 The maritime hearings were held in Cardiff on Oct.
 7-1941 with 3rd Mate Johan Parelius, Chief Engineer Hans O. Hansen, 3rd Engineer Birger J. Hansen and Ordinary Seaman John A. Jonassen appearing (the latter had been at the helm).

-The convoy lost a total of 10 ships, among them the Norwegian Siremalm.
+The convoy lost a total of 10 ships, among them the Norwegian Siremalm - follow the link for more info.
 Details on the other ships sunk can be found on my page about HG 73.
-See also the external links at the end of this page.
+See also the external link at the end of this page.

 Crew List: